Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #KIDOZ Feed

-Kidoz `FeedView` is a view that is opened full screen.
+KIDOZ `FeedView` is a view that is opened full screen.

 ###Calling FeedView Programmatically